dbushenko/sitecompiler/README.md

 * files -- all input files within this list file prepared for pagination (see the content of each input file further in 'Pages templates' section);
 * tag -- current tag for which this list was generated;
 * latest -- latest file;
-* data -- a map containing all tags and sorted list of input files corresponding those tags.
+* data -- a map containing all tags and sorted list of input files corresponding those tags (tags are keywords here).
 These lists are not paginated.

 #### Pages templates